 If you turn your back to the entrance to Aedicule, you will see the Catholicon.

-In the central nave of the Crusader-era church, just east of the larger rotunda is the Crusader structure housing the main altar of the Church, today the Greek Orthodox catholicon.
+In the central nave of the Crusader-era church, just east of the larger rotunda, is the Crusader structure housing the main altar of the Church, today the Greek Orthodox catholicon.
 Its dome is 19.8 meters in diameter and sits directly over the center of the transept crossing of the choir where the compass, an omphalos once thought to be the center of the world (associated with the site of the Crucifixion and the Resurrection), is situated.

-And if you stand in the center of the Catholicon and look up, then you will see the “Christ Pantocrator” mosaic on the dome.
+And if you stand in the center of the Catholicon and look up, you will see the “Christ Pantocrator” mosaic on the dome.

 Your visit can begin by descending a flight of stairs whose walls are covered with crosses incised by hundreds of pilgrims over hundreds of years.
 Deep below ground level is the Armenian chapel, abutting a First Temple-period stone quarry where tradition says Queen Helene found the cross.
 The centerpiece of the main floor is the Edicule.
 Its icons and lanterns may be unfamiliar to some, but visitors often say they feel spiritually uplifted from the moments spent in the utter silence of the tiny interior room marking the traditional tomb.

 Nearby is a stone slab where tradition says the body of Jesus was prepared for burial, and where you may see pious Orthodox and Catholic Christians praying fervently.
 Visitors are moved by the beautiful mosaic behind the stone, which shows with sadness and hope the moments when Jesus is taken down from the cross and laid in the tomb.
-Up a steep flight of stairs, the site of the crucifixion itself is marked by both a Greek Orthodox and a Catholic altar, where Christians from around the world stand patiently in line waiting to touch the rock they hold sacred.
+Up a steep flight of stairs, the site of the Crucifixion itself is marked by both a Greek Orthodox and a Catholic altar, where Christians from around the world stand patiently in line waiting to touch the rock they hold sacred.

-Visitors to the Church of the Holy Sepulchre find themselves steeped in the Christian history as well as experiencing living testimony to the tenacity of Christians to revere their piece of Jerusalem from earliest times to the present.
+Visitors to the Church of the Holy Sepulchre find themselves steeped in the Christian history as well as experiencing living testimony to the tenacity of Christians to revere their piece of Jerusalem from the earliest times to the present.

-And if you take a look at the right wall along the stairs, then you will see Crusader graffiti.
+And if you take a look at the right wall along the stairs, you will see Crusader graffiti.

-Chapel Of Saint Helena
+Chapel of Saint Helena

 – Chapel of Saint Helena – between the Chapel of Division of Robes and the Greek Chapel of the Derision are stairs descending to the Chapel of Saint Helena.